The Cairngorms Up-Close: Gallery

 About: The darkened reddish splotches on the leaf of a wintergreen (Pyrola) are the work of the rust fungus Pucciniastrum pyrolae, a species with a scattered distribution in Great Britain.

-Editor's note: I am pretty confident of this species identification.
+Editor's note: I am somewhat confident of this species identification.

 Years with at least one adult record: 2025 (1)